ntavelis/mercure-php/README.md

 }
 ```

-That's it, we published a private message that is meant only for the user `ntavelis` and is related to the topic `http://localhost/books/155`.
+That's it, we published a private message that is meant only for the user `ntavelis` as the topic specified `http://localhost/author/ntavelis/books/155`.
 Perhaps he is the author of the book in our app and we would like to send a client notification to update his private dashboard.

 Tip: Instead of manually building the classes, you can achieve the same result by using the [fluent API](docs/Builders.md).
 ### Provide the endpoint that will generate the token for the client (Step 2)